Kevin Pillar Player Props: Braves vs. Marlins

-After going 1-for-3 with a home run and an RBI in his most recent game, Kevin Pillar and the Atlanta Braves face the Miami Marlins (who will hand the ball to Bryan Hoeing) at 7:20 PM ET on Tuesday.
+Kevin Pillar -- 1-for-4 with a double and an RBI in his last game -- will be in action for the Atlanta Braves versus the Miami Marlins, with Sandy Alcantara on the mound, on April 26 at 7:20 PM ET.

-He notched a home run while going 1-for-3 in his last game against the Astros.
+In his last game, he went 1-for-4 with a double and an RBI against the Marlins.

 Kevin Pillar Game Info & Props vs. the Marlins